 TVCC staff and security personnel are trained to keep an eye out for situations and circumstances that may present a risk to the public on campus.
 Physical facilities such as lighting and exterior doors are routinely inspected to ensure the safety of faculty, staff, and students.
-If a problem is observed, please report it to the Physical Plant/Campus Security Director by calling (541) 881-5706 or (541) 212-9576 (after hours emergency contact).
+If a problem is observed, please report it to Campus Security by calling (541) 212-9598.